 - .1 The principal developer must comply with the provisions of the Stormwater Management Plan for Tributary 3, as approved by Council, and construct stormwater management works so far as they relate to this sector.
+The provisions of the Stormwater Management Plan override Clause 45(a) of the planning scheme. - .2 In addition, the principal developer must construct stormwater drainage systems as required by the MHIA to roads, parks and lots.

+9.1.5 Parks
-The provisions of the Stormwater Management Plan override Clause 45(a) of the planning scheme. - .2 In addition, the principal developer must construct stormwater drainage systems as required by the MHIA to roads, parks and lots. - 9.1.5 Parks - .1 The requirements for park provision throughout the DCP area are set out in the DCP and the MHIA and those areas of the sector to be provided as park are shown on the Proposed Plan of Subdivision (refer Figure 4).
-The estimated areas of each park type to be provided within this sector are as follows:

-- Linear Park 1,408 m2 - .2 Provide park enhancement works to the Linear Park in accordance with the MHIA.
+- .1 The requirements for park provision throughout the DCP area are set out in the DCP and the MHIA and those areas of the sector to be provided as park are shown on the Proposed Plan of Subdivision (refer Figure 4).
+The estimated areas of each park type to be provided within this sector are as follows: - Linear Park 1.54 hectares (of which approximately 1.19 hectares is above the Q20 line). - .2 Provide park enhancement works to the Linear Park in accordance with the MHIA.